18F/joining-18f/pages/interview-process.md

 	{% endfor %}
 </ul>

-Don't see the team you are interviewing with?
+Don't see the team you're interviewing with?
 Design, content, and operations information will be added soon.